The Meighen Family

 William Meighen, a son of Irish immigrants living in Green County, Pennsylvania, left his family home in 1843 in search of fortune out west.
 He was spurred on by both a sense of adventure and a need to settle debts that had rendered him bankrupt in Pennsylvania.

 An adventurous type, he first settled in Galena, Illinois, where he worked for several years as a surveyor and lead miner.
-In 1849, when the California Gold Rush was in full swing, he and 25 others departed together from St. Louis with the intention of making it rich prospecting for gold.
+In 1849, when the California Gold Rush was in full swing, he and 25 others departed from St. Louis together with the intention of getting rich from prospecting for gold.
 Two years later, William returned home to Pennsylvania with $4,000 in gold dust, ready to finally settle his debts.

 The Fosters join the Meighens

-Once back in Galena, William was soon joined by his older brother Felix and Felix's young wife, Eliza Jane Foster.
-Two of Eliza Jane Foster's brothers, Major and Robert, were good friends of the Meighens, and all wrote letters to one another frequently.
+Soon after he returned to Galena, William was joined by his older brother Felix and Felix's young wife, Eliza Jane Foster.
+Two of Eliza Jane Foster's brothers, Major and Robert, were good friends of the Meighens, and they all frequently exchanged letters.
 Major Foster, who had also moved to Galena, urged Robert to join him there.
 So Robert relocated to Galena, too, thinking of it as temporary until he had the financial resources to move on.

-Felix Meighen was the first to join his friend and, quickly assessing the need for a general store, he erected a double-pen log building with a stone chimney that would serve as both a general store and residence.
-Just before the building was completed in October 1853, both men returned to Galena to purchase $700 in goods with which to stock it, or around $20,000 in today’s dollars.
+Felix Meighen was the first to join his friend and, quickly assessing the need for a general store, he erected a double-pen log building with a stone chimney that would serve as both a general store and a residence.
+Just before the building was completed in October 1853, both men returned to Galena to purchase $700 (around $25,000 in today’s dollars) in goods with which to stock it.

 With two hired men to help him, Foster began the arduous journey back to Watertown.
 The goods were moved by oxcart to East Dubuque, Iowa, then transferred to a steamboat heading up the Mississippi River to Lansing, Iowa.
 From there, they traveled overland to Decorah, Iowa, finally reaching Watertown 50 miles later.
 Along the way it rained the entire time, while the men and oxen attempted to plod through the rutted, muddy "roads."